Chief Gene Ellis

 Associate

 A native of Houston, Texas, Chief Gene Ellis started his law enforcement career in the Houston area where he worked for the second largest city in Southeast Texas, Pasadena.
-Chief Ellis has served as a Police Chief for over 20 years, including a number of years in the State of Iowa before returning to Texas in 2009 when he was appointed Chief of Police in Belton.
+Chief Ellis served as a Police Chief for over 25 years, including a number of years in the State of Iowa before returning to Texas in 2009 when he was appointed Chief of Police in Belton.
 Chief Ellis is a graduate of the University of Houston and St. Ambrose University.
 He holds both Bachelor of Science and Master of Science Degrees in Criminal Justice.
 He is a graduate of the FBI National Academy, a law enforcement management program.
 He is a graduate of the Certified Public Manager Program through Texas State University.
 Chief Ellis is a member of the board of officers of the Texas Police Chiefs Association where he serves as a past president and liaison to the Texas Municipal League Board of Directors.
 Chief Ellis is a Past President of the Iowa Police Chiefs Association.
-He is a Life Member of the International Association of Chiefs of Police (IACP).
+He is a Life Member of the International Association of Chiefs of Police (IACP) and still serves on the Firearms Committee.

-Gene Ellis also serves as Belton’s Assistant City Manager, which is a dual role with his police chief duties.
-In this role he is responsible for other City departments including: Code Compliance, Public (Communications) Information, Information Technology, and the Library in addition to the Police Department.
-Gene leads the City of Belton’s Excellence in Customer Service initiative and was instrumental in the creation of “Belton 101,” an orientation program for new employees.
+Gene Ellis also served as Belton’s Assistant City Manager, which is a dual role with his police chief duties.
+In this role he is responsible for other City departments including: Code Compliance, Public (Communications) Information, Information Technology, Parks & Recreation, and the Library in addition to the Police Department.
+Gene led the City of Belton’s Excellence in Customer Service initiative and was instrumental in the creation of “Belton 101,” an orientation program for new employees.

-Gene enjoys travelling, cheering for the Houston Astros and the Green Bay Packers as a shareholder in the team, and spending time with family.
+Gene enjoys traveling, cheering for the Houston Astros and the Green Bay Packers as a shareholder in the team, and spending time with family.